 Betwixt his only-now-a-classic neo-pulp comic book New York odyssey, The Warriors, and the even-then-classic trip out West to bad-tempered San Francisco with the anarchic buddy cop picture 48 Hrs., director Walter Hill’s bracing modernist thriller filmmaking took an intentional excursion down South into the fetid swamps of Louisiana.
-The resulting film, the mostly unknown Southern Comfort, lets itself be engulfed by the jaundiced spirit of the malarial bayou, resulting in a protoplasmic blast of downtuned terror in which the wandering desperation and awareness of one’s own impotency in a foreign land clings to you like molasses.
+The resulting film, the mostly unknown Southern Comfort, lets itself be engulfed by the jaundiced spirit of the malarial bayou, resulting in a protoplasmic blast of downtuned terror in which awareness of one’s own impotency in a foreign land clings to you like molasses.

 Simultaneously fending off and embracing the end of the American New Wave by giving the movement one of its final masterpieces, Thief, director Michael Mann immediately asserted his aesthetic sensualist style at the onset of a decade more or less desperate for this sort of stylistically brazen cinema.
 Not unlike other directors trapped in the liminal space between the American New Wave and the post-New Wave, Ridley Scott most overtly, Mann’s cinema tethers the malevolent nihilism and poetic cinematics of the American New Wave to the more genre-focused entertainment of the ‘80s.
 Manhunter was, more or less, his first slide into the big leagues, and if it isn’t the fullest flowering of this style, it’ll do nicely in a pinch.